beiatrix/beiatrix/src/config/projects/studentDashboard.md

 Over the years, we continued to add many features to support key business initiatives, such as the addition of [Student Profile Forms](/projects/student-profile), [Exam Player](/projects/digital-exam-player), and [Enrollment Wizard](/projects/enrollment-wizard).

 In 2024, we released a major update: a rewrite of the entire monorepo from Nuxt 2 / Vue 2 to Nuxt 3 / Vue 3.
+We also migrated from Vuex to Pinia for state management, Jest to Vitest for unit testing, and Axios to oFetch for API calls.
 For this upgrade, I challenged myself to improve my DevOps skills by architecting an automated CI/CD pipeline that handled versioning and publishing with Changesets, deployment with Vercel, bundling packages in Turborepo with `tsup`, and building/linting/testing our feature PRs with GitHub Actions.

 *<small>The "Help Now" Text Chat is actually a separate repository: a full-stack Ruby on Rails application.
 One of my teammates built most of the desktop chat app!
 I helped out with styling and some small features/fixes.</small>